wp-plugins/insidewordsyncher/readme.txt

 Tags: plugin, syndication, synch, analytics, links, share, seo Requires at least: 3.0.0
 Tested up to: 3.1.2
-Stable tag: 0.5.0.0
+Stable tag: 0.6.0

 InsideWord Syncher helps promote your blog through InsideWord.com, a blog and news aggregator.

 == Description ==

-= READ THIS FIRST =
-The plugin has been temporarily taken down since we've encountered several issues, among them an overload of our servers (we received 6,000+ articles!).
-We'd like to take the time to thank the many users who have downloaded this plugin.
-Everyone has been very patient and supportive.
-We didn't expect this many users would try and use the plugin in so short a time and were caught a little unprepared hehe :P

-We will bring back the plugin once we've optimized the servers and added some much needed features such as organization of categories.
+The InsideWord Syncher plugin synchs all your public posts (password protected posts are skipped) to [InsideWord.com](http://www.insideword.com/) to help promote your blog and your content.
+Future releases of the plugin will provide analytics features with suggestions on what to do to improve your posts to draw more readers.

 = Current features: =
 * Synch all posts over to InsideWord.com.
 * Automatically create a [profile with InsideWord.com](http://www.insideword.com/member/profile/38/0).
 * Provide links back to your blog from InsideWord to help drive traffic back to you and help with SEO.
 * Provide the current rank for each of your posts.

-= Features being worked on: =
-* Automatically assign blog posts to InsideWord Categories.
+* Automatically sort your categories to InsideWord categories.

 = Future features: =
-* More options on settings page.
+* More SEO support.
-* More suggestions and analytics on what can be done to improve your articles.
+* Analytics tools on what can be done to improve written content of your articles.
+* Language translation to help you reach the rest of the world.

 = Have issues or Feedback?
 Don't hesitate to: =
 * visit [InsideWord.com](http://www.insideword.com/) and chat live with us (that little orange chat bubble at the bottom of our site).